Anubhav722/pycolor_detection/Read.md

 # Usage:

 For using it we require color-hex-mapping csv file so you can get custom results.
-Either you can provide the path of the csv or default csv will be used for processing.
+Either you can provide the path of the csv or default csv will be used for processing.\n
                 python __init__.py "Image path/Image folder path" "color-hex-mapping csv file path"